JuliaEarth/GeoStats.jl/docs/src/plotting.md

 # Plotting

 Most objects defined in the project can be plotted directly without major efforts.
-Other plots are provided below that can be useful for spatial data analysis.
+Other plots are provided below that can be useful for geospatial data analysis.

 ## hscatter

-A `hscatter` plot between two variables `var1` and `var2` (possibly with `var2` =
-`var1`) is a simple scatter plot in which the dots represent all ordered pairs of values of `var1` and `var2` at a given lag `h`.
+A `hscatter` plot between two variables `var1` and `var2` (possibly with `var2` = `var1`) is a simple scatter plot in which the dots represent all ordered pairs of values of `var1` and `var2` at a given lag `h`.

 ```@example plots
 using GeoStats